 During the summit’s keynote session, Trigiani took part in an inspiring and often hysterical conversation with Fordham’s Mary Bly, chair of the English department and author of bestselling romance novels under the pen name Eloisa James.
 Trigiani offered advice on topics spanning from how to keep to a writing schedule, how to handle the naysayers, and most of all, how to get paid what you deserve.

-“The number-one job of getting paid properly is finding out what the men are making,” said Trigiani.
+“The number-one job of getting paid properly is finding out what the men are making,” said Trigiani, who is also a Fordham parent.
 “It doesn’t take much.
 Sometimes just half a cocktail and I can get the numbers out.”

 Her tell-it-like-it-is delivery sent one wave of laughter after another through the crowd of career and philanthropy-focused women, many of whom were Fordham alumni or current students.
 She also offered words of encouragement and reassurance that touched on the real obstacles writers are facing today.